nealgravindra/simpletopics/README.md

 ## experiments
 1. see if this can be done with a kind of hyperfoods heuristic, i.e., get simpletopics up and running
+    - corpus for training is composed of paragraphs from 3 reviews (each paragraph is a document) and each drug's descriptions comprises a new document for a corpus, which may slightly differ in language
+    - swapping train/test corpi
+    -

 ## results
 1. wtf should this look like? at least have modules for parsing .xml description text and full literature, have a comparison of sensibility between topics by trying review -> description para and vice versa, and store these steps somewhere.
 Post distillation here